 By creating humans in His own eternal likeness, God revealed His preeminent promise to bring mankind to immortality.
 God’s image IS Love and everlasting life, with no beginning, nor end.
 Besides being Love in His nature, He possesses immortality in Himself.
-Thus, He has the power to impart Love and eternal life to whomever He chooses, listen, “And this is the Promise that He Himself made to us: eternal life” (1 John 2:25, BSB).
+(John 5:26) Thus, He has the power to impart Love and eternal life to whomever He chooses, listen, “And this is the Promise that He Himself made to us: eternal life” (1 John 2:25, BSB).
 Jesus said, “What is impossible with man (everlasting life) is possible with God” (Luk.18:27, italics mine).
 Love and immortality goes hand in hand.
 So, how do we remain in contact with the God who created mankind and gave humans the promise of immortality and Love to go with it?

 Though Adam Fell to Satan’s Temptation, God’s Love Never Waned For Even An Iota.
 He Vested Himself By Sending His Only Son to Die to Save Humanity from Sin and Eternal Death, And Keep His Promise of Immortality Viable for Humanity.
 (Rom.6:23)

 What are the conditions for the task laid out by God so we can receive the promised gift of immortality as per the covenant?
 There are five conditions for executing the agreement (covenant) which we glean from the Genesis creation account and supported by other passages of scripture.
 The word “image” from the creation account carries an interesting meaning and reveals vital nuances as it concerns the divine purpose in mankind.
 (Gen.1:26) The meaning of “image” from the original language means the “outline or representation of God Himself.
 This passage is not implying a picture of man or God but their function: that is God has placed within man a representation of His function: His goal, purpose and thought” (http://www.ancient-hebrew.org/articles_image.html).